 The adjusted cost base of a Preferred Share to a shareholder will generally be equal to the cost to the shareholder for the Preferred Share, subject to certain adjustments.
-For the purposes of determining the adjusted cost base of Preferred Shares to a shareholder who has previously acquired Preferred Shares, the cost of the newly acquired Preferred Shares will be averaged with the adjusted cost base of all Preferred Shares will be averaged with the adjusted cost base of all Preferred Shares owned by the shareholder as capital property immediately before the acquisition to determine the adjusted cost base of all Preferred Shares owned by the shareholder.
+For the purposes of determining the adjusted cost base of Preferred Shares to a shareholder who has previously acquired Preferred Shares, the cost of the newly acquired Preferred Shares will be averaged with the adjusted cost base of all Preferred Shares owned by the shareholder as capital property immediately before the acquisition.
 Where a shareholder chooses to reinvest a dividend received from the Company in additional Preferred Shares, the aggregate cost to the shareholder of the Preferred Shares will be equal to the amount of the dividend and such cost will be subject to the same averaging rule.

 Generally, if the Company redeems or acquires Preferred Shares held by a shareholder, the shareholder will be deemed to receive a dividend equal to the amount, if any, by which the amount paid by the Company to the shareholder on the redemption or acquisition exceeds the "paid-up capital" (as defined in the Income Tax Act) of the Preferred Shares so redeemed or acquired.
-Any such dividend deemed to be paid to a shareholder will be subject to the rules discussed above.
+Any such dividend deemed to be paid to a shareholder will be subject to the rules discussed above and its treatment will depend on whether the Company elects that the entire dividend be a capital gains dividend (to the extent the Company has realized sufficient capital gains, net of any applicable capital losses, in the year).
 The balance of the amount paid by the Company will be proceeds of disposition for the Preferred Shares for the purposes of calculating a capital gain (or capital loss).